pmjones/adr/OBJECTIONS.md

 ### Model View ViewModel

-[MVVM](https://en.wikipedia.org/wiki/Model_View_ViewModel) seems to map only incompletely to ADR.
-The _Model_ in MVVM maps closely to the _Model_ in MVC and the _Domain_ in ADR.
+[MVVM](https://en.wikipedia.org/wiki/Model_View_ViewModel) maps only incompletely to ADR.

+True, the _Model_ in MVVM maps closely to the _Model_ in MVC and the _Domain_ in ADR.
 Similarly, the _View_ in MVVM maps closely to the _View_ in MVC and the _Responder_ in ADR.

 However, the _ViewModel_ does not map well to a _Controller_ in MVC or an _Action_ in ADR.
 Because ADR is a refinement of MVC, it seems reasonable to think comparisons between MVVM and MVC would apply equally well to ADR.

 For an extended description of those differences, please see these articles from [Joel Wenzel](http://joel.inpointform.net/software-development/mvvm-vs-mvp-vs-mvc-the-differences-explained/), [Avtar Singh Sohi](http://www.codeproject.com/Articles/228214/Understanding-Basics-of-UI-Design-Pattern-MVC-MVP), [Rachel Appel](http://www.rachelappel.com/comparing-the-mvc-and-mvvm-patterns-along-with-their-respective-viewmodels), and [Niraj Bhatt](https://nirajrules.wordpress.com/2009/07/18/mvc-vs-mvp-vs-mvvm/).

 In email discussions with an interested party, I was informed MVVM is just like MVC, but with an added _ViewModel_ to intermediate between the _View_ and _Model_.
-If this is true, then a _ViewModel_ is just as useful in ADR as it would be in MVC.
-Perhaps this could be considered a variation on [_Domain Payload_](https://vaughnvernon.co/?page_id=40) as used in ADR.
+In that case, a _ViewModel_ is just as useful in ADR as it would be in MVC.
+Perhaps _ViewModel_ could be considered a variation on [_Domain Payload_](https://vaughnvernon.co/?page_id=40) as used in ADR.

 ### Models Operations Views Events